 What is the best way to transfer money abroad?

-The traditional ways to send money internationally — via banks and wire transfers — are increasingly being challenged by specialised foreign exchange companies that offer online international money transfers.
+The traditional ways to send money internationally — via banks and wire transfers — are increasingly being challenged by specialized foreign exchange companies that offer online international money transfers.

-As you navigate the minefield of varying exchange rates and provider fees, it can be difficult to calculate the best way to transfer your money internationally.
+As you navigate the minefield of varying exchange rates and provider fees, it can be difficult to calculate the best way to make an international money transfer.
 The most secure way to send money abroad depends on your destination.

-International bank transfers can usually be done online, in a branch, or via phone banking, and completed in a few days.
+International bank transfers can usually be done online, in a branch, or via phone.
+They are completed within a few days.

 Euro bank transfers within Europe can qualify for the Single Euro Payments Area (SEPA) agreement, which aims to facilitate banking across European borders by making international transfers the same cost as a local transfer.
 Be sure to check your bank for its specific details.